 Most young people will recognize when someone who cares for them is actively engaged in understanding their identity.

-Unfortunately, as the statistic above shows local LGBTQ+ youth attempt suicide at a significantly higher rate than their peers.
-Research has actually shown having just one supportive adult cuts the chance an LGBTQ+ youth will attempt suicide by 40%.
+Unfortunately, as the statistic above shows local LGBTQIAA2S+ youth attempt suicide at a significantly higher rate than their peers.
+Research has actually shown having just one supportive adult cuts the chance an LGBTQIAA2S+ youth will attempt suicide by 40%.